cmhk1/Programming-Project/README.md

-# Programming-Project
+# Markowitz’s Efficient Frontier & Portfolio Optimization with Python
-Project for the HSG course "Programming - Introduction Level"
+Project for programming course at HSG - "Introduction level"